 If you were to alter the shape of that "ring" so that its aspect presented more of those segments of the wire that did little of their own radiating in directions that needed more signal - and that less of those segments that do more radiating were presented in those directions where there had been too much signal, then one could conceivably make the antenna present a pattern that was more omnidirectional in nature.

 Another way to help achieve this goal is to change the fundamental current distribution of RF along the conductor, and one way that this can be done is to change the length of the conductors - but doing this also means that you will not likely end up with a nice match that is anywhere near 50 ohms, either.
 By changing the length of the conductors - and its shape - you can go a long way toward forcing a more equal radiation from various segments of the antenna.

 How about circular polarization, then?

 One can use both horizontally and vertically polarized elements to create a circularly-polarized signal: Crossed Yagis are a good example of this.
-With proper phasing (i.e. delay) one can use a set of vertically and horizontally polarized elements to impart a "spin" on a wave front.
+With proper phasing (i.e. delay), symmetry and given equal-amplitude signals feeding both sets of elements, one can use a set of vertically and horizontally polarized elements to impart a "spin" on a wave front.
 A roughly similar thing happens with the cycloid dipole.

 Looking at the antenna, it is pretty obvious which parts are responsible for the "horizontal" part and the "vertical" part of the radiation: The rectangular portion - which lies horizontal - radiates that portion of the wave front.
 The two vertical "spikes" are likewise responsible for the vertical portion of the wave front.
 (This is a simplification, remember!)